Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/SetPointWeight/documentation.md

 ### Note(s)

-* Sets the weight value of input geometry points based on input data values for use in NURBS curves and surfaces.
+* Sets the weight value of input geometry points based on input data values for use in NURBS [curves](/concepts/GeneralConcepts/nurbsCurve.md) and [surfaces](/concepts/GeneralConcepts/nurbsSurface.md).

 * The weight value’s effect exhibits an exponential decay pattern as the ratio between points increases.
 For example, the difference between a weight ratio of `0` and `2` is less than twice the difference between a weight ratio of `0` and `1`.

+    * For more information on NURBS curve point weights, see: [NURBS curves](/concepts/GeneralConcepts/nurbsCurve.md)

 * If _default weight_ is in use all points will have the same weight so the exact value is irrelevant unless set to `0` in which case no geometry will be generated.